Sandra Oh: 2014–present: Film roles and Killing Eve

 In October 2014, Oh announced that she would be teaming up with Canadian director Ann Marie Fleming to collaborate on an animated feature film titled Window Horses.
 She also appeared in a supporting role in the comedy film Tammy (2014), playing the wife of Kathy Bates' character.

 In 2015, she starred on the Refinery29 comedy web series Shitty Boyfriends.
 Oh began filming the comedy film, Catfight (2016), in New York City in December 2015.
 In 2017, Oh starred as Abby Tanaka in the third season of the anthology drama series American Crime.

-Beginning in April 2018, Oh began a leading role in the BBC iPlayer spy thriller series Killing Eve, playing British intelligence agent Eve Polastri whose quarry is psychopathic assassin Villanelle (played by Jodie Comer), with the two women developing a mutual fascination.
+Beginning in April 2018, Oh began a leading role in the BBC America and BBC Three spy thriller series Killing Eve, playing British intelligence agent Eve Polastri whose quarry is psychopathic assassin Villanelle (played by Jodie Comer), with the two women developing a mutual fascination.
 Upon reading the series script, Oh did not realize she was being considered for a leading role, stating that she had been "brainwashed" by years of being typecast as the leads' best friend.
 The series was renewed for a second season ahead of its debut, and a third was announced less than a day after the second premiered in the United States.
 Killing Eve was also renewed for a fourth season shortly after.

 Oh has garnered critical acclaim for her performance on the series, with Jenna Scherer describing her in Rolling Stone as "a compulsively watchable actor – expressive and complex, blending wry wit and deep pathos."
 When Vulture declared Oh the best actress currently on television, critic Matt Zoller Seitz wrote: "It's a tour de force performance, yet so self-effacing and invisible in its effects that you come away thinking that you've seen a crackling yarn with compelling characters rather than a cultural landmark.
 This is a magic trick of a high order."
 In 2018, Oh became the first actress of Asian descent to be nominated for the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series, for that role.
 She won the Golden Globe Award for Best Actress – Television Series Drama, becoming the first woman of Asian descent to win two Golden Globe Awards.
 Oh won Outstanding Performance by a Female Actor in a Drama Series at the SAG Awards in 2019.